CP1404/Practicals/prac_05/README.md

     ```

     This formats the first placeholder value, x, with a width of y then
     prints a literal = then the value of z.
+    (Note that x, y and z are not intended to be meaningful names.)
     Your output should then look something like:

         Text: a fun collection